Psalms 2 & 45; Isaiah 9:2-7, 11:1-10; John 1:1-18

 Coming down a little from these kingly descriptions are Isaiah’s passages which speak of our Lord’s righteousness.
 Isaiah 11 describes how the spirit (which we here understand as the Holy Spirit, John 3:34) equips him with wisdom and understanding, counsel and strength, knowledge and delight in the fear of the Lord.
 He is one who shall deliver the oppressed and strike the oppressor.
 Isaiah 9 adds to these virtues the following names: Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Well of course!
 If he is to reign, which these passages from Isaiah and the psalms make clear, he must have the qualities that he may reign in righteousness and peace, first over our hearts presently, and then in his visible kingdom to come.
 And as a result of his first coming, those “who walked in darkness have seen a great light,” and the Church of Jesus Christ has been filled with fruit (Matthew 4:16).
 We still await the wonderful kingdom described in Isaiah 11, but the believer knows it must be true.

 So the Word through whom we were made came to redeem us.
 And even more, the Word came to make the Father known (1:18).
-He can do this because he is of the Father.
-And he can do this because he is “the Word.”
+He can do the first because he is of the Father, and he can do the second because he is “the Word.”
 The Son, Jesus Christ, is the Father’s definitive word to the world.
 That does not mean that God has stopped speaking, but it does mean that anything else he might say, in fact that He has ever said, has and ever will come through this Word, Jesus Christ, and can never be in contradiction to that word now revealed in Scripture (Hebrews 1:1-3; 2 Timothy 3:16-17; 2 Peter 1:19; Psalm 119).

 So here we have a mighty King, a righteous Judge and Teacher, and the Word made flesh who gave himself for us; in other words, Prophet, Priest, and King.
 So much mystery wrapped in one tiny baby.
 Time for worship.